ahmed-cmyk/InnovateSolutions/README.md

 ## 07/06/20 - 12:12PM
 - Modified My HelpDesk Requests page.
-- Moved HelpDesk templates to App folder
+- Moved HelpDesk templates to App folder.
 - Changed font to Open Sans to match murdoch website.

 ## 07/06/20 - 12:36PM
-- Redesigned Student Details page
+- Redesigned Student Details page.

+## 07/06/20 - 02:57PM
+- Used jQuery to highlight the page the user is currently on at any given time.